-Rihanna Flashes Bra But Otherwise Covers Up For Baggy Met Gala After-Party Look: Love Or Loathe?
+Rihanna Flashes Bra But Covers Up For Baggy Met Gala After-Party Look: Love Or Loathe?

 Rihanna was sizzling hot after the Met Gala as she made her way to Up & Down, where she hosted the hottest after party!
 Check out her glittery bra under a matching, PJ’s-inspired outfit! — Do you love her look?